LOCATION: Kenya Office and Flying Kites Leadership Academy – Njabini

 Knowledge, Skills, and Abilities:

-• Well-developed and mature professional interpersonal skills; ability to interact effectively with children, teachers, parents, families, donors, partners and colleagues at all organizational levels.
+● Well-developed and mature professional interpersonal skills; ability to interact effectively with colleagues at all organisational levels.

-• Ability to respond quickly and maintain composure in situations that impact the safety of children.
+● Ability to respond quickly and maintain composure in situations that impact the safety and security of children.

-• Consistent with the management level of this position, some weekend and after-hours work is expected and required to meet organizational priorities.
+● Weekend and after-hours work is expected and required to meet organisational priorities.

-• Additional responsibilities may be assigned to support coverage for management-level and other colleagues who are absent, on holiday or personal leave.
+● Additional responsibilities may be assigned to support coverage for colleagues who are absent, on holiday or personal leave.

-• All Kenya-based positions are based in the Njabini office and subject to occasional interruptions in power and/or Internet access.
+● All Kenya-based positions are based from the Njabini campus and subject to occasional interruptions in power and/or Internet access.

-The statements contained in this job description are not necessarily all-inclusive; additional duties may be assigned and requirements may vary at the discretion of the organizational leadership.
+The responsibilities and specifications contained in this job description are not all-inclusive; additional duties may be assigned, and requirements may vary in order to meet changing organizational and program objectives.